spxak1/weywot/guides/mxkeys_linux.md

 | Keycode | 125+15 | 125+30 | 125+32 |
 | Shortcut | Super + Tab | Super + A | Super + D |

-In standard gnome, these will actually work, but in Pop!_OS, *Super+d* is used only in tiling mode and as such that key doesn't do anything.
+In standard gnome, these will actually work, but in Pop!_OS, *Super+d* is used **only in tiling mode** and as such that key doesn't do anything in normal mode.
 These keys cannot be changed with xinput, all that can be done is to use them and reshuffle the shortcuts from *gnome-settings*.

-However **solaar** is here to save the day (see Solaar section later).
+However **solaar** is can make this keys perform other functions (see solaar section).

 ### Device switching keys